Knog + Front Cycle Light: £17.99

 STREET LAMPS ARE NOT ENOUGH

-Some people (we’ll call them “night ninjas”) assume that if they’re cycling without lights but under street lamps, drivers will be able to see them anyway.
-That just isn’t the case.
-In fact it can be extremely difficult to spot a slow moving dark shape on the road, and cycling without lights is dangerous.
+We find it incredible that some cyclists assume that if they're cycling without bike lights but under street lamps, drivers will be able to see them anyway.
+That just isn't the case.
+In fact it can be extremely difficult to spot a slow moving dark shape on the road, and cycling without front and rear lights at night can result in you being very hard to see.
+We feel that the more visible the better as other road users will see you from further away and have more time to plan how they pass you (this actually goes the same for daytime riding)

 Can you spot the cyclists without lights?